Charilaos Trikoupis: Political power and struggles

-Among his first acts was the reform of election law and the establishment of the "dedilomeni principle" (αρχή της δεδηλωμένης), the "principle of declared confidence", or confidence vote, obliging the King to appoint the leader of the party with the majority of parliamentary votes as the Prime Minister.
+Among his first acts was the reform of election law and the establishment of the "Dedilomeni principle" (Αρχή της Δεδηλωμένης), the "principle of declared confidence", or confidence vote, obliging the King to appoint the leader of the party with the majority of parliamentary votes as the Prime Minister.
 The dedilomeni principle may have contributed to Greece quickly becoming a two-party state as smaller parties merged in an effort to form majorities.
 Initially observed by convention, the dedilomeni has been incorporated into all subsequent Greek constitutions and ushered Greece into modern parliamentary politics.
-The opposing party to Trikoupis' Modernist Party was the conservative Nationalist Party led by Alexandros Koumoundouros.
+The opposing party to Trikoupis's Modernist Party was the conservative party led by Alexandros Koumoundouros.

 With ever-changing alliances in parliament and fluctuating election results, Greece changed twelve prime ministers in the next six years.
 Trikoupis headed three of these short-lived governments.
-The 1875 general election on October 4 was considered the most honest election held to that date in Greece: Trikoupis lost.
 His short period in office meant he had no opportunity to begin carrying out the aggressive reform program which he had in mind.
 His foreign policy was to develop the resources of his country so as to create an army and a fleet and thus to give Greece the power to acquire a leading place among the nations of Southeastern Europe.

 It was not until 1882 that he was able to take measures to this end.
 On March 15, 1882, he became prime minister for the third time (his second period of office, two years earlier, had lasted only for a few months), and at once set about the task of putting Greek finance upon a firmer basis, and of increasing the prosperity of the country by making roads, railways and harbours.
 Despite his vision of a progressive nation with modern infrastructure, Greece was a poor and backwards country in the latter part of the 19th century.